KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-27-sponsorships-that-work.md

    When I made my first attempt trying to find a venue sponsorship, I was always discouraged by the results.
 However, I was lucky enough to have numerous mentors like Lucas Chang and Salman Shahid that had gone through the process already.
 Lucas advised that I should focus on the overarching goal in mind and build off that.
 The guidance and advice that I received proved to be beneficial.
 4. **Have Visuals**

    Have something that you can show to prospective sponsors and connections what you are doing.
 Sponsorship packets are great, event info packets are better, and previous event photos and videos are amazing.
 Having some tangible proof of your mission is magnitudes better than saying "I have this idea" in an email.

-   For some supporting help here is the event [info packet with photos and a video of our last event](https://drive.google.com/file/d/1wtkBdheIHteMovD2SRPQhL1yUszhD0BF/view?usp=sharing&usp=embed_facebook) that we used to get sponsors for Network Nights 2018.
 5. **Production Cost is your friend**

    Sometimes you may need supplies or equipment for your endeavour that you can't get for free or for a donation.
 In which case it is miles easier to ask a business to sell you the good or service for the price it costs them to produce.
 It's a win-win scenario, the company does not lose any money, and they still get some great brand recognition.
 This is also a great way to build strong corporate relationships, I have had a fantastic relationship with EmberPrint this way, they have been able to supply any equipment I need at production cost for longer than I can remember.